JitseB/NPCLib/README.md

    npc.show(player);
    npc.hide(player);

-   // If you don't use the NPC anymore, destroy the NPC accordingly. npc.destroy();
+   // If you do not use the NPC anymore, destroy the NPC accordingly. npc.destroy();
 ```